-\Box Teachers will be familiar with national guidance: 'Safe Practice in PE' BAALPE 2012 (located in the hall PE cupboard).

-□ Teachers will follow school policy for accident procedures.

-\Box Teachers are aware of any medical conditions and necessary action to be taken, from school medical arrangements.

-- □ Teachers carry out appropriate risk assessment before any PE lessons. - \Box Children are supervised at all times during PE lessons.

-\Box Trainee teachers will be supervised, at all times during PE lessons, by a qualified teacher.

-□ Children participate in bare feet or plimsoles in gymnastics and dance lessons in the hall.
+☐ Teachers will be familiar with national guidance: 'Safe Practice in PE' BAALPE 2012 (located in the hall PE cupboard). □ Teachers will follow school policy for accident procedures.
+Teachers are aware of any medical conditions and necessary action to be taken, from school medical arrangements.
+Teachers carry out appropriate risk assessment before any PE lessons.
+Children are supervised at all times during PE lessons. ☐ Trainee teachers will be supervised, at all times during PE lessons, by a qualified teacher. ☐ Children participate in bare feet or plimsoles in gymnastics and dance lessons in the hall.
 If a child has a verruca or any other medical condition of the feet they should still be in bare feet unless painful or bleeding.
-In this circumstance plimsolls may be worn (not trainers).

-\Box Long hair must be tied back.

-\Box All jewellery must be removed.
-Ears, which have been recently pierced, may be covered with medical tape.

-\Box Children wear appropriate PE kit.
+In this circumstance plimsolls may be worn (not trainers). ☐ Long hair must be tied back. ☐ All jewellery must be removed.
+Ear rings must be removed. ☐ Children wear appropriate PE kit.
 On cold days' hats and gloves may be worn if they don't restrict the child's physical performance.
 Scarves are not to be worn.

-Organising and managing gymnastic apparatus

-\Box Apparatus is stored safely at the sides of the hall.
+Organising and managing gymnastic apparatus Apparatus is stored safely at the sides of the hall.

-$\hfill\square$ Pupils must be shown safe methods for carrying equipment

-\Box Apparatus mats will be introduced at KSI and used progressively through the school.
+Pupils must be shown safe methods for carrying equipment Apparatus mats will be introduced at KSI and used progressively through the school.
 Teachers can also assist each other with setting this up.

-\Box Apparatus is to be checked by the teacher before children start working.

-\Box During KSI children are made aware of and carry out safety checks when the apparatus has been set up.

-\Box Children are taught to use a wide variety of apparatus as well as the floor to avoid crowding apparatus and queuing.

-\Box Mats are to be placed next to apparatus where landings are planned and all jumps from a height must be landed on a mat.

-\Box Jumping heights are made clear to the children at the beginning of the lesson.

-□ Children are made clear of the procedure of disembarking the apparatus quickly and safely.
+Apparatus is to be checked by the teacher before children start working.
+During KSI children are made aware of and carry out safety checks when the apparatus has been set up.
+Children are taught to use a wide variety of apparatus as well as the floor to avoid crowding apparatus and queuing.
+Mats are to be placed next to apparatus where landings are planned and all jumps from a height must be landed on a mat.
+Jumping heights are made clear to the children at the beginning of the lesson.
+Children are made clear of the procedure of disembarking the apparatus quickly and safely.
 EYs to be assisted with tidying away - Year 6 pupils if negotiated between class teachers.

-Organising and managing equipment for teaching games activities

-\Box Equipment is stored in the PE cupboard in the hall and the outside sheds.

-\Box The equipment is labelled and the area where it is stored is also labelled.
+Organising and managing equipment for teaching games activities ☐ Equipment is stored in the PE cupboard in the hall and the outside sheds. ☐ The equipment is labelled and the area where it is stored is also labelled.
 Teachers should ensure the equipment has been put away correctly and safely at the next possible opportunity.

-\Box Children should only enter the PE cupboard or shed on the teacher's instruction.
+Children should only enter the PE cupboard or shed on the teacher's instruction.
 PE Clothing